DelphinusLab/prover-node-docker/README.md

 ### Params FTP Server

-Start the FTP server with `docker compose up params-ftp -f ftp-docker-compose.yml`.
+Start the FTP server with `docker compose  -f ftp-docker-compose.yml up params-ftpup`.

 The default port is `21` and the default user is `ftpuser` with password `ftppassword`.
 The ports used for file transfer are `30000-30009`.